Home / Resume / Education / Professor (No Exp)

 Most tenure-track searches open in August to October for positions starting the following fall.
 Start preparing your materials in the summer before you plan to defend.

-Do I need publications to get a faculty position?
+Do I need publications to land a faculty job with no teaching experience?

 For research universities, yes.
-The expected number varies by field.
-For teaching colleges, strong teaching evaluations can compensate for a shorter publication record.
+The expected number varies by field, and peer-reviewed publications carry the most weight.
+For teaching colleges, strong student evaluations and an ACUE Certification in Effective Teaching can compensate for a shorter publication record.

 Build Your Academic Resume Now